Cubitect/cubiomes/README.md

 ### Structure Generation

 The generation of structures can usually be regarded as a two stage process: generation attempts and biome checks.
 For most structures, Minecraft divides the world into a grid of regions (usually 32x32 chunks) and performs one generation attempt in each.
-We can use `getStructurePos` to get the position of such a generation attempt and then test whether a structure will actually generate there with `isViableStructurePos`, however, this is more expensive to compute (many µsec rather than nsec).
+We can use `getStructurePos()` to get the position of such a generation attempt and then test whether a structure will actually generate there with `isViableStructurePos()`, however, this is more expensive to compute (many µsec rather than nsec).

+Structures in 1.18 no longer depend solely on the biomes and can also fail to generate based on the surface height near the generation attempt.
+Unfortunately, cubiomes does not provide block level world generation and cannot check for this, and may therefore yield false positives for structure positions.
+Support for an approximation for the surface height might be added in the future to improve accuracy.

 ```C
 // find a seed with a certain structure at the origin chunk